Williamli1127/Markdown-TOEFL/TOEFL_Writing.md

     The professor again refers to the evidence of ... , making the case that ...
     The professor cited several pieces of evidence indicating that ...
     Opponents focus on ... , while proponents ...
+    He discounts the importance of ... and places high value on ... .

     ```

 ## <font color=#708090>Words Usage</font>